mattmaas/Congress.Ai/README.md

    - App requests bill data from Cosmos DB.
    - Cached locally for performance.
    - Updates fetched periodically.

+## Architecture

+The application's architecture follows the MVVM pattern, ensuring a clear separation between the user interface and business logic.
+Here's a high-level overview:

+- **Models**: Define the data structures used throughout the app, representing bills, sponsors, actions, and more.
+- **Views**: XAML pages that define the layout and presentation of data to the user.
+- **ViewModels**: Act as intermediaries between the Views and Models, handling data manipulation, commands, and business logic.
+- **Services**: Handle data access and external integrations, such as communicating with Cosmos DB to fetch and store data.
+- **Infrastructure**: Manages external resources and configurations, including Cosmos DB initialization and Blob storage management.

 ## Performance Considerations